Human papillomavirus (HPV) vaccine - Parent information

 What is HPV and how is it spread?

-Human papillomavirus (HPV) is a common virus affecting both men and women.
-HPV is spread through genital contact during sex with someone who has the virus.
-The virus passes through tiny breaks in the skin and is not spread through blood or other body fluids.
-Condoms offer limited protection, as they do not cover all of the genital skin.
+HPV (human papillomavirus) is a common virus that affects men and women.
+It spreads through genital contact during sex with someone who has the virus.
+The virus enters through tiny breaks in the skin and does not spread through blood or other body fluids.
+Condoms give limited protection because they don’t cover all the genital skin.

-Other HPV types are called ‘high-risk’ because they can cause pre-cancerous cells to grow.
-These cells may turn into cancer if left untreated.
-High-risk HPV is responsible for 5% of all cancers worldwide, including:
+Other HPV types, called “high-risk,” can cause abnormal cells to grow.
+These cells can turn into cancer if not treated.

 • almost all cases of cervical cancer